WebsiteBaker-modules/anynews/README.md

 	</div>

 #### Step 2:
-In the next step, we add some control statements for the template parser [Twig](http://twig.sensiolabs.org/) used by Anynews.
-The line `{% for news in newsItems %}` loops over all news defined in the array newsItems.
-The news data available for the actual news entry is stored in the variable news.
-Everything wrapped between the line `{% else %}` and `{% endfor %}` will only be displayed if no news exist at all.
+Now we add control statements for the template parser [Twig](http://twig.sensiolabs.org/) used by Anynews.
+The line `{% for news in newsItems %}` loops over all news defined in the variable `newsItems` created by Anynews.
+Inside the loop, news data extracted from the WebsiteBaker news module is accessible from the variable `news` created by Twig.
+Outputs enclosed in `{% else %}` and `{% endfor %}` is only displayed if no news exist at all.

 	<div class="mod_anynews">
 		<h1>Anynews Header (shown only once)</h1>